...

 Explore how vision transforms AI models, how they are trained, and what new experiences they enable.

-We’ve already explored how incredible AI has become at language—writing essays, answering questions, and even chatting naturally.
-Pretty amazing, right?
-But pause for a moment and think about your daily life.
-How much of your experience of the world relies solely on words?
+We’ve seen how powerful AI is with language: writing, answering questions, and chatting naturally.
+But think about your daily life.
+How much of your experience is just words?

 Why is vision so important in AI?